freddyheppell/spot-the-difference/README.md

 </p>

 Now we have scored all the artists it's simply a case of picking the artist with the highest score that does not appear in the user's own top artists.
 If no such artist exists, then simply the highest scoring artist is selected (and the text "[display_name] Likes" is displayed in lieu of the text "[display_name] Might Like".
+This can be shown in the obvious case of a user comparing themselves to themselves.

 <p align="center">